1. Intellectual Property Rights and Granting Procedure

 Decisions relating to intellectual and industrial property rights can only be enforced once they are finalised (after both stages of appeal).

 Unless otherwise specified, the effect of the preliminary injunction continues until the decision regarding invalidity/infringement is finalised.
 According to the CPL, a preliminary injunction can be requested at any stage of the proceedings, and it can be re-evaluated if the conditions change.
 Thus, if the preliminary injunction was not accepted at the beginning of the action and then the action is accepted before the first instance, the plaintiff may request a preliminary injunction at the appeal stage.
-Still, the acceptance of preliminary injunction requests at the appeal stage is not common.
+Nevertheless, the acceptance of preliminary injunction requests at the appeal stage is not common.

 7.1 Special Provisions for Intellectual Property Proceedings